 Meat meal is classified as “the rendered product from mammal tissues.”
 While meat meal can be high quality, it's generally more processed and may contain parts of the animal that are less than desirable.

 Which should you feed your pet?
 The answer is to always do careful research on the product you’re interested in and consult your vet.
 In the meantime, we can guarantee that your dog is getting premium human-grade meat and produce intended for sale to humans.
 We use only chicken thighs, turkey legs or breast, pork loin, and ground premium beef.

-At Portland Pet Food Company, we make healthy, natural dog treats and healthy, natural dog food toppings.
+At Portland Pet Food Company, we make healthy, natural dog treats and fresh, natural dog food toppers.
 Our dog treats and toppings are especially good for senior dogs and dogs who are picky eaters.
 Gluten-free options are available in our dog treats and dog food toppings.
 We also offer a fresh dog food subscription, delivered to your home.